OfficeDev/open-xml-docs/docs/working-with-tables.md

 The following XML defines the worksheet and is contained in the "sheet1.xml" file.
-The worksheet XML file contains the actual data displayed in the table, and contains the <span class="keyword">tablePart</span> element that references the "table1.xml" file, which contains the table definition.
+The worksheet XML file contains the actual data displayed in the table, and contains the **tablePart** element that references the "table1.xml" file, which contains the table definition.

 ```xml